xcart/xc5-manual/en/users/user_membership_levels.md

    3. From the drop-down list in the Membership field, select the membership level requested by the user.
         ![xc5_membership_approve_pending.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/xc5_membership_approve_pending.png)
+        (The membership level being requested by the user is shown as 'Pending membership'.
+The user's current membership level, if any, is shown in the Membership field; the option _Ignore membership_ in the Membership field means that the user currently does not have a membership level assigned.)

    4. Click **Update** to save the changes.